Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Introduction

-In this work, we propose to employ multi-objectivization~\cite{MaHuangLiQiWangZhu2021} to address the above issue.
-Specifically, we formulate the problem of crafting AEs as a multi-objective optimization problem, where the imperceptibility of attacks is considered as auxiliary objectives.
-The novelty of this problem formulation lies in that it, once solved, will result in the generation of a \textit{single} successful AE that is meanwhile structurally and semantically similar to the original input.
-To solve this problem, we propose a simple yet effective evolutionary algorithm (EA), dubbed HydraText.
-The name is inspired by the Lernaean Hydra, a mythological beast that uses multiple heads to attack its adversaries.
+In this work, we propose to reformulate Problem~(\ref{eq:single_obj_constraint}) into a multi-objective optimization problem (MOP), where the imperceptibility of attacks (i.e., similarity between $\mathbf{x}$ and $\mathbf{x}_{ori}$) is considered as an additional objective.
+In the literature, reformulating a single-objective optimization problem (SOP) into a MOP is often referred to as multi-objectivization~\cite{MaHuangLiQiWangZhu2021}.
+Compared to Problem~(\ref{eq:single_obj_constraint}), our MOP formulation naturally eliminates the need of (manually) setting the value of $\delta$.
+We propose a simple yet effective evolutionary algorithm (EA), dubbed HydraText, to solve the MOP.\footnote{The name is inspired by the Lernaean Hydra, a mythological beast that uses multiple heads to attack its adversaries.} HydraText can efficiently identify a set of Pareto-optimal AEs, representing various trade-offs between the ability to deceive the target model and the attack imperceptibility.
+Furthermore, we demonstrate that determining the final AE from this set is straightforward.}

 We conduct a large-scale evaluation of HydraText by using it to attack five modern NLP models across five datasets.
 The whole experiments involve \textit{44237} instances in total.
 The results show that, compared to five recently proposed textual attack approaches, HydraText consistently achieves competitive attack success rate and better attack imperceptibility.
-A human evaluation study is also conducted to demonstrate that the AEs crafted by HydraText maintain better validity and naturality than the baselines, making the former more indistinguishable from human-written texts.
+A human evaluation study is also conducted to demonstrate that the AEs crafted by HydraText maintain better validity and naturality than the baselines, making the former more indistinguishable from human-written text.
 Finally, these AEs can also transfer well to unseen models and can help improve the robustness of the target models by adversarial training.

 To the best of our knowledge, HydraText is the \textit{first} approach that utilizes multi-objectivization to adversarial textual attack, and also currently the \textit{only} approach that can effectively craft high-quality AEs in both score-based and decision-based attack settings.
 It provides a novel direction to integrate multiple conflicting objectives into the generation of AEs, where more objectives such as fluency can be further incorporated.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:related} briefly reviews the related works.
+Section~\ref{sec:prob_form} details the formulation of the MOP.
+Section~\ref{sec:method} presents the proposed algorithm HydraText.
+Section~\ref{sec:exp} presents the experiments, as well as the human evaluation study.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses potential future directions.